GSingh2432002/100xDevs-Cohort3.0-WebDev-and-DevOps/Week 18 - Prisma And ORMs/Day 02 - NextJS Introduction/Readme.md

 ### Step 9: Begin Development
 - Edit files inside the `app` or `pages` directory to start building your Next.js application.

-This setup ensures you’re ready to work with the latest features of Next.js!
 ---

-5. **What is Layout.tsx?**
+## 6. What is Layout.tsx?

-In a Next.js project using the app directory, a layout.tsx (or layout.jsx) file defines the layout for a specific route or the entire application.
+In a Next.js project using the app directory, a `layout.tsx` (or `layout.jsx`) file defines the layout for a specific route or the entire application.
 Layouts allow you to create reusable structures, such as navigation bars, footers, or sidebars, that persist across pages in a given route or nested routes.

-   **Key Features of layout.tsx**
+### Key Features of `layout.tsx`

-       1. Reusable Structure Across Pages: A layout.tsx file is used to define components or structure (like headers or sidebars) that should appear on multiple pages.
+1. **Reusable Structure Across Pages**
+   A `layout.tsx` file is used to define components or structure (like headers or sidebars) that should appear on multiple pages.

+2. **File Location**
-       2. File Location: The layout.tsx file should be placed in a route folder inside the app directory.
+   The `layout.tsx` file should be placed in a route folder inside the `app` directory.
-           For example:
+   Example structure:

                app/
                    ├── layout.tsx         // Root layout
                    ├── page.tsx           // Home page